 Citrus County Sheriff's Office Accreditation

-In 2000, the Commission for Florida Law Enforcement Accreditation (CFA) awarded the Sheriff’s Office state accreditation after the agency demonstrated proficiency in more than 230 policies and procedures.
-These standards cover everything, specifically training of sworn personnel, hiring and promotional guidelines, and strict financial accountability.
+In 2000, the Commission for Florida Law Enforcement Accreditation (CFA) awarded our office state accreditation after our personnel demonstrated proficiency in more than 230 policies and procedures.
+These standards cover everything from training of sworn personnel, hiring and promotional guidelines, to strict financial accountability.
 Our agency passed with a 100% rating, only one in a few in CFA history.
-We successfully maintained our accredited status three years later in 2003 and again in 2007.
+We successfully maintained our accredited status three years later in 2003 and again in 2007, 2010, 2013, 2016, 2020, and 2022.

-Also, in 2003, the Sheriff’s Office received law enforcement recognition from the Commission on Law Enforcement Accreditation (CALEA).
-In 2005, our agency began the process of seeking full national accreditation from CALEA, which includes compliance with almost 450 standards.
-Only 6% of law enforcement agencies across the nation have achieved this honor.
-In 2007, we became part of that 6% when the Citrus County Sheriff's Office was awarded accreditation from CALEA.
-We are proud of this accomplishment and attribute it to the high quality of work put forth by our employees.
+Additionally, in 2003, our office received law enforcement recognition from the Commission on Law Enforcement Accreditation (CALEA).
+By 2005, we began the process of seeking full national accreditation from CALEA, which includes compliance with 458 standards.
+Only 6% of law enforcement agencies across the nation have achieved this honor and by 2007, our office was awarded full national accreditation from CALEA.
+We are proud of this accomplishment and attribute it to the high quality of work put forth by our team.

-In 2007, the Emergency Operations Center, specifically the communications center, received national accreditation from the Commission on Accreditation for Law Enforcement Agencies' Public Safety Communications Accreditation Program.
-This achievement is noteworthy because only four other centers in the State of Florida and only 47 centers across the nation have earned this honor.
+That same year, 2007, our Emergency Operations Center, specifically the communications center, received national accreditation from the Commission on Accreditation for Law Enforcement Agencies' Public Safety Communications Accreditation Program (PSCAP).
+This achievement is noteworthy because only 18 other centers in the State of Florida and only 47 centers across the nation have earned this honor.